-WSHIMA offers a yearly scholarship to WSHIMA student members enrolled in CAHIIM approved HIM baccalaureate or associate degree programs.
+WSHIMA offers a yearly scholarship to WSHIMA members enrolled in CAHIIM approved HIM baccalaureate or associate degree programs.

 The Washington State Health Information Management Association (WSHIMA) recognizes scholarship and professionalism as necessary characteristics needed to succeed as health information professionals.
 We all recognize that our association and profession benefit from the talents and energy of new, well-educated graduates of Health Informatics and Health Information Management and Technology programs.

 To assist qualified health information students in their educational endeavors, WSHIMA offers the Sister Peter Olivaint Scholarship Program (see www.wshima.org for information on Sister Peter Olivaint).
-WSHIMA is pleased to announce that we are offering three 2019 scholarships, each in the amount of $2000.00.
+WSHIMA is pleased to announce that we are offering three 2020 scholarships, each in the amount of $2000.00.
 These three scholarships will not be school specific but are open to WSHIMA Members in any CAHIIM approved program.

 Eligible students from Shoreline Community College, Spokane Community College, Tacoma Community College, the University of Washington or any out of state online program will demonstrate excellence in the pursuit of their degree in Health Informatics and Health Information Management or Health Information Technology.